gadenbuie/garrickadenbuie-com/content/blog/2022/wordle-guess-helper/index.markdown

 Here’s the cool thing:
 from here on out, the actual computation of the rest of the blog post is done *in your browser*.
 To facilitate this, I’ll use an extension I built for knitr for [literate JavaScript programming](https://pkg.js4shiny.com/articles/literate-javascript.html) with the [js4shiny](https://pkg.js4shiny.com) package.

+#### js4shiny

-Setting it up is pretty straight-forward:
+Setting up literate JavaScript in blogdown is pretty straight-forward thanks to a little helper function from js4shiny.

 ``` r
 js4shiny::html_setup_blogdown(stylize = "none")
 ```

+#### tidyjs

 The other cool thing we’ll use is [tidyjs](https://pbeshai.github.io/tidy/).
 It’s a really neat JavaScript library